Adyen/adyen-ios/Demo/README.md

 ### SwiftUI Demo

 This is the basic UI for SwiftUI integration.
-You can run it by selecting `AdyenSwiftUIHost` target in xcode.
+Run the SwiftUI Demo it by selecting `AdyenSwiftUIHost` as the target in Xcode.